2005-2013: The Early High-Definition Era

 Media: UMD (Universal Media Disks), digital downloads

-The PlayStation Portable, or PSP as it was more commonly known was Sony’s entry into the portable gaming market.
-While it can be seen as a failed coup to Nintendo’s dominance of the handheld market, it was a very respectable alter active for gamers.
+The PlayStation Portable or PSP as it was more commonly known was Sony’s entry into the portable gaming market.
+While it can be seen as a failed coup to Nintendo’s dominance of the handheld market, it was a very respectable alternative for gamers.

+The PSP had impressive graphics for a handheld device, almost on par with the PlayStation 2.
+Its screen was a generous 4.3 inches, and it had built-in Wi-Fi for online gaming, web browsing, and multiplayer matches.
+Sony also released a camera and GPS add-ons for the PSP, which expanded its functionality.
 The PSP played UMD disks and digital downloads.
-Owners of digital downloads of PS1 games had a cross buy and cross play option.
+Owners of digital downloads of PS1 games had a cross-buy and cross-play option.
 These digital versions of the games could be played on both the PSP and the PS3.
-Although these were not current generation games, it gave gamers the option to play the same game at home or on the road, transferring the game save back and forth.
+Although these were not current-generation games, they gave gamers the option to play the same game at home or on the road, transferring the game save back and forth.

 Second tier portable consoles: